 There is no mystery to furnishing an HMO but in a saturated market, you need to stand out.
 One thing you should think about is the bed you provide.
-A smaller bed will discourage your tenants from letting another person stay in the room with them, a scenario that could a licensed landlord in trouble.
+A smaller bed will discourage your tenants from letting another person stay in the room with them, a scenario that could land a licensed landlord in trouble.

 Property Expert Series: Dale Wild from Pegasus Property Investments & Landlord Co.

 - Part 1: Introducing Dale Wild from Pegasus Investments and Landlord Furniture Co.

 - Part 2: What Projects Are Pegasus Investments Working On and Why?

 - Part 4: What Furniture Should You be Providing in an HMO?

 - Part 5: What Colour Schemes Work Best for HMOs?